0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 ## Configuration Overview

-This repository uses a YAML-based configuration system (`config.yaml`) for full reproducibility across both training and inference.
+This repository has a configuration system that it based on YAML (config. yaml) so that everything is fully reproducible between training and inference.

-All key hyperparameters, dataset paths, and augmentation settings are declared in this single file and dynamically loaded by both `train.py` and `predict.py`.
+All the important hyperparameters, dataset paths and augmentation settings are defined in this single file and dynamically loaded by both `train.py` and `predict.py`.
 By modifying `config.yaml`, you can:
 - Re-train the model with different architectures or learning settings.
 - Adjust augmentation intensity and dataset directories.